Košutnjak: History

 After the assassination of prince Mihailo, the Board for the erection of the monument was formed already on 14 June 1868 and decided to collect donations for the construction of both the memorial church in Košutnjak, at the assassination location, and a monumental sculpture in the city itself.
 Russian sculptor Mikhail Mikeshin drafted the design for the memorial church or chapel in Košutnjak.
 After the public display, the citizens apparently liked the design and approved the construction.
 Painter Stevan Todorović ordered the lithographs to be made in Vienna.
 However, the process of building the memorials dragged on, and in 1871 Mikeshin's propositions were rejected.
 Also in 1871, the government opted to build only the monument in the city, which resulted in the Prince Mihailo Monument at the modern Republic Square.
 The memorial, simply marking the spot, was later set in Košutnjak.
 It was renovated in 1912 and 2020.

 In 1903, former royal hunting ground was opened for public, making Košutanjak an excursion area of Belgrade.
 The first summer sanatorium for the city children in Serbia was opened in Košutnjak.
 In 1911, Ministry of Construction devised the plan for the cart and pedestrian roads grid, spreading from Topčider railway station to the wide meadow on one of Košutnjak's plateaus.
 On this location, Pionirski Grad is located today.
 The 1923 Belgrade's general plan envisioned forestation of Topčidersko Brdo and Senjak, formation of the new park and establishment of the continuous green area with the Topčider and Košutnjak.
 Project started in 1926 while the Hyde Park was finished in the 1930s.

 Until World War II, the pheasants were abundant too and in this period Košutnjak was a healing destination for many city children.
 After 1945 city urbanists considered the way Topčider-Košutnjak complex has been handled was wrong, especially the expansion of the railway station into the marshalling yard and construction of Filmski Grad (both especially hurt Košutnjak's appeal), so the Belgrade's GUP in the 1950s projected the complete removal of the railway objects from the Topčider valley, but that was never executed.

-After World War II, before skiing facilities were built on the mountains further from Belgrade, the slopes of Banovo Brdo (so as of Kalemegdan, Banovo Brdo and Avala), were used by Belgraders for skiing.
+After Belgrade was declared a national skiing center, Košutnjak was one of the locations where ski pistes were built.
+The selected terrain began at the German cemetery and went downhill to the bottom of the Serbian cemetery.
+The piste was 300 m long and 30 m wide.
+By 1936, a 40 m ski jumping hill was built.
+After World War II, before skiing facilities were built on the mountains further from Belgrade, the slopes of Košutnjak (so as of Kalemegdan, Banovo Brdo and Avala), continued to be used by Belgraders for skiing.
+The slope is still recognisable in the hill's landscape and on top if it is a cafe-restaurant called "Ski staza" ("ski piste").

 From June 1945 to December 1946, Košutnjak was one of 5 administrative neighborhoods within Belgrade's Raion VII.

 In the 1980s, Košutnjak hosted one of the most popular Belgrade's disco clubs, "Panorama".